SNEHAL-VATS/JAVA_AND_J2EE_LAB/README.md

 6. Create a Servlet to file IT returns that accepts personal information, salary information and Tax deduction details from the user.
 Write the information into a file.
 Accept the name of the person and display in on the page.
-(This code is in the "sneha" file.
+(This code is in the "sneha" file).

 7. Create a servlet that accepts patient information in a hospital such as patient id, patient name, and age, date of admission, cause of admission, doctor diagnosed, and treatment